top of page

 • 85F (29.4C) Water feels pleasantly cool.

 • 70F (21C) Water feels quite cold to most people.
-We recommend wearing thermal protection below this level.
+Wear thermal protection below this level.

 Bottom Line:

 There's a huge difference between the way cold air and cold water feel.
 For example, 45F (7C) air feels cold, but 45F (7C) water feels like it's burning your skin.
-Water has much greater density than air, it immediately destroys most of the insulation provided by your clothing, and it also conducts heat away from your body much faster than air.
+Water has much greater density than air so it immediately destroys most of the insulation provided by your clothing.
+It also conducts heat away from your body 25 times faster than air.

 bottom of page